 See also Evidence Code 1107 EC - Intimate partner battering and its effects; expert testimony in criminal actions; sufficiency of foundation; abuse and domestic violence; applicability to Penal Code; impact on decisional law. ("(a) In a criminal action, expert testimony is admissible by either the prosecution or the defense regarding intimate partner battering and its effects, including the nature and effect of physical, emotional, or mental abuse on the beliefs, perceptions, or behavior of victims of domestic violence, except when offered against a criminal defendant to prove the occurrence of the act or acts of abuse which form the basis of the criminal charge.")

 35 Penal Code 1473.5 PC -- Circumstances under which writ of habeas corpus may be prosecuted relating to evidence of intimate partner battering and its effects; limitation to violent felonies; grounds for denial; legislative intent.

 36 Same.
 See also Penal Code 667.5(c) PC.

 39 Frias v.
-Superior Court, (1975) 51 Cal.App.3d 919, 924. ("It is well established that inmates of state prisons are entitled to minimum elements of procedural due process in the imposition of prison discipline.
+Superior Court, (1975) 51 Cal.App.3d 919, 924. ("It is well established that inmates of state prisons are entitled to minimum elements of the procedural due process in the imposition of prison discipline.
 The writ of habeas corpus is an indispensable adjunct to that entitlement.") (citations omitted)

 40 Beverly Hills criminal defense and civil rights attorney Neil Shouse is a former Los Angeles County Deputy District Attorney with many years of criminal trial, appeals, and habeas corpus experience on cases ranging from DUIs and drug charges to complex, high profile murders.
 Mr. Shouse represents clients at a number of locations of the California courts.